Patarimi/haadic/docs/README.md

     - list of option to configure the run
 ```

-Similarly, a techno.yml file can be created at hades root with the following structure:
+Similarly, a techno.yml file can be created at haadic root with the following structure:

 ```yaml
 techno_name: